You’re not in Kansas anymore, Toto. This is Oz!

-For our first gay tour of Australia, we decided to focus on Melbourne, Tasmania and Sydney as well as their surrounding regions.
-Of course, we wanted to reserve accommodations as killer as the country’s arachnids.
-Check out the slick hotels we’ve settled on below.
+For our gay tour of Australia, we’re setting our sights on Melbourne, Tasmania and Sydney as well as their surrounding regions, so of course we want to reserve accommodations as killer as the country’s arachnids.
+Check out the slick hotels we’re checking-in to!

 To kick-start our time in Tassie, we’ll enjoy a comfortable accommodation right on Hobart’s harbour.